 Complete your understanding of the 21st Century Scholars Program with the detailed questions and answers below.
-Answers to more specific questions are always available by calling the Scholars Helpline at 1-888-528-4719 or by emailing Scholars@che.IN.gov.
+Answers to more specific questions are always available by calling the Student Support Center at 1-888-528-4719 or by emailing Scholars@che.IN.gov.

 - Maintain Indiana residency, as determined by the permanent residence of your parent or legal guardian.